esrf-bliss/Lima-tango-python/doc/index.rst

 acc_dead_time		    ro	    DevDouble		    Total accumulation dead time acc_live_time		    ro	    DevDouble		    Total accumulation live time which corresponds to the
 							    detector total counting time.
+acc_mode					rw      DevString               Select the mode of accumulation
+                                                            - **STANDARD** = the sum of the pixel
+                                                            - **THRESHOLD_BEFORE** = apply a threshold specified with :code:`acc_threshold_before`.
+Pixels under threshold are discarded in the accumulation.
+                                                            - **OFFSET_THEN_THRESHOLD_BEFORE** = apply an offset specified with :code:`acc_offset_before` first then a threshold specified with :code:`acc_threshold_before`.
+Pixels under threshold are discarded in the accumulation. acc_offset_before           rw      DevLong                 Set a offset value to be substracted to each pixel value acc_threshold_before        rw      DevLong                 Set a threshold value, lower pixel values (noise) are discarded from the accumulation acc_out_type                rw      DevString               Set the out image type afer accumulation (Bpp8, Bpp8S, Bpp16, Bpp16S, Bpp32, Bpp32S)
+                                                            Selecting a lower bitdepth might result in saturation. acc_stat_type               rw      DevString               Set the accumulator/statistic applied to each pixels over the accumlation window
+                                                            - **Sum** returns the sum of the pixel intensities (Default)
+                                                            - **Mean** returns the arithmetic mean of the pixel intensities
-acc_offset_before           rw      DevLong                 Set a offset value to be added to each pixel value acc_saturated_active        rw      DevBoolean              To activate the saturation counters (i.e. readAccSaturated commands) acc_saturated_cblevel       rw      DevLong                 Set at which level of total saturated pixels the callback plugin (if set with the AccThresholdCallbackModule property) will be called acc_saturated_threshold     rw      DevLong                 The threshold for counting saturated pixels acc_threshold_before        rw      DevLong                 Set a threshold value to be substract to each pixel value
+                                                            - **Median** returns the median of the pixel intensities Selecting a lower bitdepth might result in saturation. acc_saturated_active        rw      DevBoolean              To activate the saturation counters (i.e. readAccSaturated commands) acc_saturated_cblevel       rw      DevLong                 Set at which level of total saturated pixels the callback plugin (if set with the AccThresholdCallbackModule property) will be called acc_saturated_threshold     rw      DevLong                 The threshold for counting saturated pixels
 =========================== ======= ======================= =======================================================================================

 Saving